toddledev/documentation/docs/20-guides/101-datocms/index.md

 The data types are derived from the Model IDs mentioned previously.
 Adopting clean and consistent naming conventions is advised to ensure API usability.

-Next, build a query to fetch data for a list of blog posts, which will be displayed in a grid.
+Next, build a GraphQL query to fetch data for a list of blog posts, which will be displayed in a grid.
 Click on ‘allPosts’ to reveal a list of available data points for posts.
 A key advantage of a GraphQL API is that it lets you precisely define the data you want to fetch.

 For the blog card that will be displayed in the grid, you only need a subset of these data points.
 Use the following GraphQL query: